-Singapore-based Ivacy is definitely not new to the ranks having been around since 2006.
-This provider has a relatively small network but is a fierce competitor when it comes to price.
-Claiming to be “the most advanced VPN,” Ivacy has a relatively small user base of over 200,000 across the globe.
+Singapore-based Ivacy is definitely not new to the ranks having been around since 2007.
+This provider has a fairly large network but remains a fierce competitor when it comes to price.
+It has strong security credentials too, claiming to be the first provider to have introduced split tunneling functionality.

 We’ve taken it for a test run to see how it stacks up against the competition.

 As part of our 2021 Ivacy review, we wanted to answer the following questions:

 - Can Ivacy unblock services like BBC iPlayer, Disney+, and Hulu?

 - Is Ivacy fast enough for day-to-day tasks like streaming?

 - Does Ivacy offer strong security and privacy protections?